Concert tour: Revenue

+As of October 2024, the highest-grossing concert tour of all time is Taylor Swift's Eras Tour, with $2.089 billion earned from 149 shows.
+It was the first run to collect over $1 and $2 billion in revenue.
+Coldplay's Music of the Spheres World Tour ranks at second place, being the most-attended tour in history and the first by a group to reach $1 billion.
+At third is Elton John's Farewell Yellow Brick Road, with a total gross of $939 million from 2018–2023.
+At fourth place is Ed Sheeran's ÷ Tour, with a gross of $776.2 million.
+On fifth place is U2's 360° Tour, with $736.4 million.

 Global touring revenue reported to Billboard Boxscore exceeded $5.5 billion in 2016.
-Due to the collapse of record sales in the 21st century, concert tours have become a major income for recording artists.
+Due to the collapse of record sales in the 21st century, concert tours have become a major source of income for recording artists.
 Besides the tickets, touring also generates money from the sales of merchandise and meet-and-greet packages.
 However, the touring business suffered in the early 2020s because of the COVID-19 pandemic.
 Pollstar estimated the total lost revenue for the industry in 2020 at more than $30 billion.

 Response

 The mobility of concert tours requires a lot of costs, time, and energy.
 It is very common for musicians to not see family members for over a year during their touring.
 British singer Adele expressed her unhappiness of concert tours, saying "Touring is a peculiar thing, it doesn't suit me particularly well.
 I'm a real homebody and I get so much joy in the small things."
 A concert residency concept is offered as an alternative to performers who just need to stay in one venue and the fans come to see them.
 The concept has been revitalized in the 21st century by Canadian superstar Céline Dion with the success of her A New Day... residency (2003–2007).
 Her residency introduced a new form of theatrical entertainment, a fusion of song, performance art, innovative stage craft, and state-of-the-art technology.
 She managed to popularize the Las Vegas residency as a desirable way for top artists to essentially tour in place, letting their fans come to them.
 American singer Lady Gaga, who cancelled the 2018 European leg of her Joanne World Tour, signed for a Las Vegas residency to help manage her fibromyalgia illness, which can be exacerbated by touring.

 The 2015 study by charity Help Musicians found that over 60% of musicians suffered from depression or other psychological issues, with touring an issue for 71% of respondents.